vian0nguyen/the_writings/25/01_11 yearly reflection.md

 Weirdly though, in a parallel universe where my parents money is plentiful: we bought s house! in Virginia!
 Minh and Jaz live there for now and are paying off the mortgage.
 It's super adorable and exciting to have property in my name.

 Some strides have hapoened with Family too.
-I'm self reflecting and accepting my mom cannot provide me with emoti
+I'm self reflecting and accepting my mom cannot provide me with emotional support and that i cant really call her when im in it deep.
+But, knowing that she loves me in her own way as a reflection of her experience is what ive been needing.

+Today (1/26) Ive been having annexistential crisis about where my passion lies.
+Why go into games at all and what hope do i find for myswlf when the times stay dark?
+I want to find my spirit again and my joy in making for myself, without prospect of production or profit. my joy in making in expression. i need to move past my fearnof survival and fear of nonproductive time and just create anything.
+For the sake of nurturing my hope.